griffithlab/pmbio.org/_posts/0006-05-01-RNAseq_Fusion_Calling.md

 rm -rf per-feature
 ```

-- To get one read pair each for normal and tumor, merge the chr6_and_chr17 only RNA-seq fastqs (2 min):
+- To get one read pair each for normal and tumor, merge the chr6_and_chr17 only RNA-seq fastqs (2 min, assumes RNA-seq tarballs unpacked as in [Data](https://pmbio.org/module-02-inputs/0002/05/01/Data/):
 ```bash
 mkdir -p /workspace/inputs/data/fastq/chr6_and_chr17/fusion
 cd /workspace/inputs/data/fastq/chr6_and_chr17/fusion